AbsaOSS/pramen/README.md

     # the throughut of the sourcing.
     option.fetchsize = 50000
     option.batchsize = 50000

+    # If set to true, Pramen will use its built-in JDBC connector instead of Spark built in one.
+    # Pramen JDBC connector is slower, and does not support all data types of various RDMS, but supports
+    # SQL queries that do not start with "SELECT".
+    use.jdbc.native = false

     # Consider the pipeline as failed if at least one table has no data at the scheduled time.
     # Useful for auto-retrying ingestion pipelines.